4d/docs/docs/WebServer/sessions.md

 ## Privileges

-Privileges can be associated to sessions.
+Privileges can be associated to web user sessions.
 On the web server, you can provide specific access or features depending on the privileges of the session.

 You can assign privileges usign the [`.setPrivileges()`](API/SessionClass.md#setprivileges) function.
 In your code, you can check the session's privileges to allow or deny access using the [`.hasPrivilege()`](API/SessionClass.md#hasprivilege) function.
 By default, new sessions do not have any privilege: they are **guest** sessions ([`.isGuest()`](API/SessionClass.md#isguest) function returns true).